US police officer in Breonna Taylor death sentenced to 33 months in prison

 Why do US prosecutors want a one-day sentence for Breonna Taylor shooting?

-US District Judge Rebecca Grady Jennings sentenced Hankison at a hearing Monday afternoon.
-She said that no prison time “is not appropriate” for Hankison and said she was ” startled” that there weren’t more people injured in the raid.
+US District Judge Rebecca Grady Jennings sentenced Hankison at a hearing on Monday afternoon.
+She said that no prison time “is not appropriate” for Hankison and that she was “startled” that more people had not been injured in the raid.

 Taylor, a 26-year-old emergency room technician, was killed in her apartment in the early hours of March 13, 2020, after police executed a so-called no-knock warrant, attempting to storm Taylor’s apartment unannounced, based on faulty evidence that her apartment was involved in a drug operation.

 Thinking they were experiencing a home invasion, her boyfriend, Kenneth Walker, fired one shot at the suspected intruders.
-Police responded with approximately 22 shots, some of which went into a neighbor’s apartment, endangering a pregnant woman, her partner, and five-year-old son.
+Police responded with approximately 22 shots, some of which went into a neighbour’s apartment, endangering a pregnant woman, her partner and five-year-old son.

 A federal jury in November 2024 found Hankison responsible for using excessive force in violation of Taylor’s civil rights.